4. Day of Surgery

 Prosthetic is already thin, and now there has to be a lot of adjustment?

 Float the anterior and backfill.
 If double arch then trim the thicker of the two.
 Do not reduce to less than 8mm’s of vertical prosthetic material remaining.
 This very thin!
 MUST make an analog model with a flask as a back-up.
 MUST complete the RAPID pick-up to have a means of ordering another prosthetic during the healing time.
-This could have been observed at the bone reduction time with the Carrier Guide and RAPID or Prosthetic seated for testing.
+This could have been observed at the bone reduction time with the Carrier Guide and RAPID Appliance or Prosthetic seated for testing.
 This means it should not be a surprise.

-How do you check occlusion if the temp cylinders are too high?
+How do you check occlusion if the Temp Cylinders are too high?